NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 ### Code style

 1. What code style is used in the code?
 Is it likely to be the same as the code used in the SenseHat?
-Provide at least two reasons why/why not.
+Could you provide at least two reasons why/why not?

 > Your answer here
 >

-2. List three aspects of this convention that you see applied in the code?
+2. List three aspects of this convention you see applied in the code.

 > Your answer here
 >

-3. What is the nearest *documentation* style used in the docstrings of the code?
+3. What is the nearest *documentation* style used in the code's docstrings?

 > Your answer here
 >